bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 77°
+- 72°
-- Mostly Clear
+- Clear
-- 44% humidity
+- 56% humidity
-- 12 mph wind
+- 10 mph wind
-- 30% cloud cover
+- 6% cloud cover
-- 65 AQI 🟨
+- 70 AQI 🟨
-- 0.1 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>